dproctor/katie-doug-wedding-site/transportation.md

 Inn](https://www.basaltmountaininn.com/) in Basalt.
 Please indicate in your RSVP whether or not you plan to use this transportation option.

-If you are staying at an Airbnb or another hotel that is not of the stops for the bus going to the wedding venue, you are still welcome to take the bus.
+If you are staying at an Airbnb or another hotel that is not on the stops for the bus going to the wedding venue, you are still welcome to take the bus.
 Make your way to either either [The Element Hotel](https://www.marriott.com/hotels/hotel-rooms/aseel-element-basalt-aspen/)